niy42/Bi-dashboard/README.md

 NEXTAUTH_URL=http://localhost:3000
 NEXTAUTH_SECRET=your-secret-key-here
 ```
-(Optional) Create a `.env` file specifically for postgresql in the root directory and add:
+Optional: Create a `.env` file specifically for postgresql in the root directory and add:
 ```env
 # DATABASE_URL=postgresql://user:password@localhost:5432/bi_dashboard (if using Prisma)
 ```